ExploiTR/YouP3/README.md

   * Stop-Resume-Pause Support (beta)
   * Background downloads (beta)
   * Realtime progress of file downloads
   * In-App Audio and Video player.
+(Strictly in Beta)
  ### Except Them
   * Auto-Search videos when typed on searchbar (To be enabled from settings)
   * Fullscreen mode (To be enabled from settings)